nineisten/qubicBlockchainFuturist/README.md

 The team includes a mix of core personnel (e.g., speaker, ambassadors), support staff, and external providers for media and catering.

-For more on the prospective media team visit [Motion Minds](https://motionminds.com)
+For more on the media team visit [Motion Minds](https://motionminds.com)